 - Emotions can be changed in an instant and negative emotions can be flipped long before they escalate into full-blown arguments or resentment.
 Make it a priority to try and positively change your partner’s mood when you sense that they need it, in an attempt to avoid any negativity.

 Depending on the setup of your relationship prior to moving in together and how long you have been a couple, you are likely to see a side to your partner that you haven’t seen before.
-In fact, you will now witness their whole range of emotions and it is down to you to accept and adapt to those changes, whilst continuing to make the relationship as fulfilling as possible. 🙂
+In fact, you will now witness their whole range of emotions and it is down to you to accept and adapt to those changes, while continuing to make the relationship as fulfilling as possible. 🙂